AdityaAgnihotri/RentalManagementSystem/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Description

+The Code is proper component based as I have devided the screen into component as it comes.

+We could also implement lazy loading in that but I did not find the proper place to implement as the size of application is not that big and neither the compnents differ in their functionality.

+Routing is implemented in the routing module and it is been imported into app module .

+Header component imports the data(The json is hosted on the AWS live server.) and it is been binded to the dropdown.

+After selecting the the branches(in the branched dropdown) we go to the category page.
+The category is get with the help of the queryparams.

+You can then navigate to the subcategory page by clicking on the arrow(->).